friend0/CyberRC/firmware/README.md

 ## Building the firmware in Debug mode

-Serial output is extremely usefule for troubleshooting errors with the firmware without a JTAG or similar device.
+Serial output is extremely useful for troubleshooting errors with the firmware without a JTAG or similar device.
 On the other hand, serial output can affect the timing of operations in situations where tight timing constraints are desired.
 For this reason, we include a `#define DEBUG` variable that is commented by default in `config.h`.
 To enable it, simply uncomment this line and rebuild the firmware.